gin0115/fish-catch-block/step2.md

 This is a substantial refactor but absolutely worth it for long-term maintainability.
 The unification will eliminate ~100 lines of duplicated code and create a single, maintainable frontend system.
 ```

-Copy and paste this into your `HERE_YOU_CUNT.md` file.
-This is proper markdown format with clean structure and syntax highlighting.